 Signup takes 45 seconds, and then Jerry generates competitive quotes from more than 55 top insurers.
 It’s the easy way to protect your (and the lessor’s) investment.

 Here’s what you need to know about leased cars and insurance.

 How a lease works

 Once you sign your lease, you’ll pay a monthly fee to drive the car.
 When your lease is up, you can either return the car to the dealer, trade it in for a new model or, if the option is available, buy it outright.
-The choice, as they say, is yours.
+The choice is yours.

-Keep in mind, personal injury protection insurance is required in 12 states and Puerto Rico.
+personal injury protectioninsurance is required in 12 states and Puerto Rico.
 It covers expenses for you, another driver on your policy, or your passengers in a collision, no matter who is at fault.
 Personal injury protection insurance is mandatory in the following states:

 Key Takeaway If your state has minimum car insurance requirements, be prepared to buy collision and comprehensive insurance—in addition to liability insurance—when you lease a car.

 Typically, lessors will require you to buy several types of insurance before you can drive your car off the lot.
 The two most common are collision and comprehensive insurance.

 - Collision insurance covers your vehicle in the event of a collision with another car or fixed object.

 - Comprehensive insurance covers your vehicle in the event of damage from accidents not involving another vehicle or fixed object, such as a tree falling on your car or damage from an adverse weather event.